mgeeky/RedWarden/README.md

 - Can repair HTTP packets according to expected malleable contract in case some of the headers were corrupted in traffic
 - Sleepless nights spent on troubleshooting "why my Beacon doesn't work over CloudFlare/CDN/Domain Fronting" are over now thanks to detailed verbose HTTP(S) requests/responses logs

-The RedWarden acts as a CobaltStrike Teamserver C2 redirector, given Malleable C2 profile used during the campaign and teamserver's `hostname:port`.
-It will parse supplied malleable profile in order to understand which inbound requests may possibly come from the compatible Beacons and differentiate them from the ones that are not compliant and thus should be misdirected.
+The RedWarden takes Malleable C2 profile and teamserver's `hostname:port` on its input.
+It then parses supplied malleable profile sections to understand the contract and pass through only those inbound requests that satisfied it while misdirecting others.

-Sections such as `http-stager`, `http-get`, `http-post` and their corresponding uris, headers, prepend/append patterns, User-Agent are all used to distinguish between legitimate beacon's request and some Internet noise or IR/AV/EDRs out of bound inquiries.
+Sections such as `http-stager`, `http-get`, `http-post` and their corresponding uris, headers, prepend/append patterns, User-Agent are all used to distinguish between legitimate beacon's request and unrelated Internet noise or IR/AV/EDRs out of bound packets.

 The program benefits from the marvelous known bad IP ranges coming from: curi0usJack and the others: